EF50: Radar uses

-Hugh Dowding had already seen the value of radar for his Air Defence system.
-Developments progressed at Bawdsey Manor from the mid-1930s; the early ground-based radar chains worked well but needed to be improved in accuracy, and Dowding saw the need for an airborne radar.
-At Bawdsey, Taffey Bowen had also needed a wideband valve for Airborne Interception (AI) radar; he had just one working set.
-So he contacted Tom Goldup, a senior director of Mullard, and "quite by chance in April or May of 1939" he heard of the Pye set from his old Professor at King's College, Edward Appleton.
-Visiting Pye, Bowen saw scores of what he sought, their 45 MHz TRF chassis using the very new EF50, which he later described as "a valve that was to play almost as important a part in the radar war as the magnetron".
-The early Chain home radars chose 45 MHz as their intermediate frequency so that they could take advantage of Pye's television front end with minimal modification.
-Pye's modified design was often referred to as the 'Pye 45 Megacycle IF strip'.
+While Pye was working on their television systems, the top secret work on radar was being carried out at Bawdsey Manor.
+As part of this research, a team under Edward George Bowen was developing a receiver that was small and light enough to be used on aircraft.
+Their original design was based on a television chassis from EMI using RCA acorn valves.
+Only one set was available and almost lost in an accident, so Bowen was eager to find additional receivers.

+When the war began in the summer of 1939, all work on civilian television was suspended.
+This left Pye with many completed chassis and no way to sell them.
+Edward Victor Appleton, who had been the thesis advisor for both Bowen and Harold Pye, mentioned these surplus chassis to Bowen and suggested he try them.
+Bowen contacted Pye and found that "scores and scores" of completed chassis were available.
+When tested, they were found to completely outperform the EMI model.

+Operational requirements, mostly the size of the dipole antennas suitable for external mounting on an aircraft, demanded that short wavelengths be used, and the team had already selected 200 MHz as the basic operational frequency.
+Like the earlier EMI model, the Pye receiver was then adapted from the BBC 45 MHz standard to 200 MHz by adding a single step-down stage in front of an otherwise unmodified Pye chassis.
+The resulting "Pye strip" became the basis for many UK radar designs of the era, including AI Mk.
+IV and ASV Mk.
+II.

 Flight from Holland

 Because the EF50 had to come from Holland, yet was vital for the RDF (radar), great efforts were made to secure a continuing supply as the risk of Holland being overrun increased.
-Mullard in England did not have the ability to manufacture the special glass base, for example, and just before Germany invaded Holland, a truckload with 25,000 complete EF50s and many more of their special bases were successfully sent to England.
+Mullard in England did not have the ability to manufacture the special glass base, for example.
+Just before Germany invaded Holland, a truckload of 25,000 complete EF50s and many more of their special bases were successfully sent to England.
 The entire EF50 production line was hurriedly relocated to Britain.
 On 13 May, the day before the Germans flattened Rotterdam in 1940, members of the Philips family escaped together with the Dutch government on the British destroyer HMS Windsor, taking with them a small wooden box containing the industrial diamonds that were to be used to make the dies needed to make the fine tungsten wires in the valves.